Recognizing Excellence in the Creditors Rights Industry

-National Creditors Bar Association seeks to highlight the fantastic work our members and fellow industry representatives have done this year.
+National Creditors Bar Association Awards highlight the fantastic work of our members and fellow industry representatives.
 These awards cover community service participation by our law firm members, outstanding State Creditors Bar Associations (SCBA), and impressive entities or people that represent and stand for the creditors rights industry.
 If you would like to nominate a SCBA, firm, person or entity that falls into one of those categories, read more below on award specifics and how to nominate.
 Please note, self-nominations are encouraged!

 The nomination will include an essay of no more than 300 words.
-Other relevant information may be sent to Jim Podewitz, NCBA Director of Communications, at firstname.lastname@example.org, if needed.
-The SCBA representative is encouraged to attend the NCBA 2020 Fall Conference in Phoenix, Arizona.
-Questions?
-Please call the National Office at 202-861-0706.
+The recipient will be encouraged to attend the NCBA 2022 Fall Conference in Tampa, Florida

 NCBA Community Service Award